jamgam/leetcode/README.md

 # leetcode
-some of the leetcode prompts I've worked through

-Leetcode prompts mostly done in Javascript and Python
+Some of the leetcode prompts I've worked through, mostly done in Javascript and Python